COVID-19 Patient and Visitor Information

 - Our visitor policies have been updated to reflect national efforts to limit the spread of COVID-19 in the U.S. This policy may change at any time due to the evolving situation.

-- Entry points may be limited to the ED and main entrances.
-Visitors who show any signs of illness, including mild symptoms, should not visit patients in the hospital or accompany patients to the emergency department.
+- Entry points may be limited to the Emergency Room and main entrances.
+Visitors who show any signs of illness, including mild symptoms, should not visit patients in the hospital or accompany patients to the Emergency Room.

 Novel Coronavirus (COVID-19) Preparations and Information